david-wb/ball-and-stick-rl/README.md

 # Overview

 This repo uses the SAC algorithm to train an agent to balance an inverted pendulum riding on top of a rolling sphere.
-The agent must control the xy torques on the sphere to keep the pendulum upright, while also maintaining a target linear velocity.
+The agent must control the torques of motors riding on top of the sphere to keep the pendulum upright, while also maintaining a target linear velocity.
+The `main` branch trains a simplified ball-and-stick model while the `anisotropic_friction` branch trains a more realistic model shown in the gif above.

 # Setup